AlexanderSalm/Countdown-Extension/README.md

 ## Installation

 Download the zip file "countdown@alikay" from the latest releases tab.
 Extract this zip file into ~/.local/share/gnome-shell/extensions/ .
+If there is no extensions folder inside of gnome-shell, you should install the GNOME extensions app.